raiden-network/spec/diagrams/Readme.md

 Sequence diagrams are built using https://bramp.github.io/js-sequence-diagrams/.
-All other diagrams are built using http://www.nomnoml.com/.
+Most other diagrams are built using http://www.nomnoml.com/.
+Some diagrams (suffixed with "drawio") are built using http://app.diagrams.net